24by7event/Example_24By7Event/README.md

 3. Run Example_24By7Event On physical device (Note:As of now, framework is not supported to simulator)

-Note : Before uploading app to app store please disable bitcode in your project
+Note : 1.
+If you are facing issue while integrate SDK, please find attached screenshot
-1. Select your project targate -> Build setting -> Enable bitcode -> No
+       2. Before uploading app to app store please disable bitcode in your project 2.1.
+Select your project targate -> Build setting -> Enable bitcode -> No